awsdocs/amazon-sns-developer-guide/doc_source/sns-access-policy-language-key-concepts.md

 A *key* is the specific characteristic that is the basis for access restriction\.
 For example, the date and time of request\.

 You use both *conditions* and *keys* together to express the restriction\.
 The easiest way to understand how you actually implement a restriction is with an example: If you want to restrict access to before May 30, 2010, you use the condition called `DateLessThan`\.
 You use the key called `aws:CurrentTime` and set it to the value `2010-05-30T00:00:00Z`\.
 AWS defines the conditions and keys you can use\.
 The AWS service itself \(for example, Amazon SQS or Amazon SNS\) might also define service\-specific keys\.
-For more information, see [Special Information for Amazon SNS Policies](AccessPolicyLanguage_SpecialInfo.md)\.
+For more information, see [Amazon SNS API Permissions: Actions and Resources Reference](sns-access-policy-language-api-permissions-reference.md)\.

 ## Requester<a name="requester"></a>